-Chi-square (χ2) test for independence (Pearson Chi-square test)
+Chi-squared (χ2) test for independence

-Chi-square test assumptions
+Chi-squared test assumptions

 - The two variables are categorical (nominal) and data is randomly sampled

 - The levels of variables are mutually exclusive

 - The expected frequency count for at least 80% of the cell in a contingency table is at least 5.
 Fisher’s exact test is appropriate for small frequency counts.

 - The expected frequency count should not be less than 1

 - Observations should be independent of each other

 - Observation data should be frequency counts and not percentages, proportions or transformed data

 Calculate a chi-squared test for independence in Python